-(9) Related Party Transactions
+(7) Related Party Transactions

 MCC manages the Company pursuant to a management agreement with each operating subsidiary.
-Under such agreements, MCC has full and exclusive authority to manage the day to day operations and conduct the business of the Company.
-The Company remains responsible for all expenses and liabilities relating to construction, development, operation, maintenance, repair, and ownership of its systems.
-Management fees for the years ended December 31, 2004, 2003 and 2002, amounted to approximately \$10.6 million, \$9.3 million and \$7.0 million, respectively.
+Under the management agreements, MCC has full and exclusive authority to manage the day-to-day operations and conduct the business of the Company.
+The Company remains responsible for all expenses and liabilities relating to the construction, development, operation, maintenance, repair, and ownership of its systems.
+Management fees for the years ended December 31, 2004, 2003 and 2002 amounted to approximately \$8.7 million, \$7.9 million and \$5.8 million, respectively.
+Management fee expense also included \$5.3 million of non-cash stock charges related to management fee expense for the year ended December 31, 2002.

-As compensation for the performance of its services, subject to certain restrictions, MCC is entitled under each management agreement to receive management fees in an amount not to exceed 4.0% of the annual gross operating revenues of each of the operating subsidiaries.
+As compensation for the performance of its services, subject to certain restrictions, MCC is entitled under each management agreement to receive management fees in an amount not to exceed 4.5% of the annual gross operating revenues of each of the operating subsidiaries.
 MCC is also entitled to the reimbursement of all expenses necessarily incurred in its capacity as manager.

-Mediacom LLC, a wholly-owned subsidiary of MCC, is a preferred equity investor in the Company.
-See Note 7 for a discussion on the transactions between these two parties.
+The Company is a preferred equity investor in Mediacom Broadband LLC, a wholly-owned subsidiary of MCC.
+See Note 11 to our consolidated financial statements for a discussion of the transactions between those two parties.